EdgeFirstAI/documentation/docs/models/modelpack/tutorials/musicbox.md

 - **Input Resolution**: `640x360
 `
-- **Model Name**: `Nano`
+- **Model Name**: `Legacy` (more model variants are going to be integrated in future versions)

-- **Epochs**: `100 (default)`
+- **Epochs**: `50 (default)`

 - **Batch Size**: `Default is 16.`

 For small datasets, a large batch size may produce poor results.
 Use a batch size of 4 or 8.

-Since our dataset is small, we need to use strong data augmentation to prevent overfitting.
-Set augmentation to 90% — meaning there's a 90% chance of augmenting each sample.
-Feel free to tweak this value.
+Since our dataset is small, we need to use strong data augmentation to prevent overfitting and it is recommended to increase a bit the probability for each augmentation technique.

 ![New Training Session](./assets/training-session-new.png)